merkle-open/webpack-concat-text-plugin/README.md

 #### `outputPath` (string, default: same as *Webpack `output.path`*)

-The output path relative to the Webpack output path.
+Specify where the concatenated file should be placed, relative to the Webpack output path.
 You might also set it to an **absolute path**.

 ## Tests